Jason Biggs biography

 He decided to take the safe route and agreed to appear in the sequel to American Pie in 2001.
 Biggs next did a North American tour of The Graduate, playing the role Dustin Hoffman had played in the film, but reviews for the play and for him, in particular, were less than stellar.

-Biggs returned to the American Pie films with the third instalment, American Wedding (2003) but moved on to supporting roles in other films such Jersey Girl (2004), Eight Below (2006) and My Best Friend's Girl (2008).
+Biggs returned to the American Pie films with the third instalment, American Wedding (2003) but moved on to supporting roles in other films such Jersey Girl (2004), Eight Below (2006) and Dear Dictator (2018).
 He once again reunited with all of his American Pie co-stars for the series' fourth film, American Reunion (2012).